 Who is entitled to see a Will after death UK?

-In England and Wales, who is entitled to see a Will after death depends on whether probate has been granted.
-A Grant of Probate is a legal document giving the executors authority to carry out the deceased person’s wishes according to their Will’s terms.
+In England and Wales, entitlement to see somebody’s Will following their death depends on whether probate has been granted.
+A grant of probate is a legal document applied for by the executors named in the Will.
+Once granted, it gives them the authority to carry out the deceased person’s wishes in the Will.

 See also: How to find a Will when someone dies |

-Before probate, people named in the Will are the only ones entitled to read the Will.
-After probate, a Will becomes a public document, and anyone can apply to the Probate Registry for a copy.
+Before probate, the named executors are the only people entitled to see the Will.
+After probate, a Will becomes a public document, and anyone can apply to the Probate Registry for a copy, whether or not they have a connection to the deceased or their estate.

-Before probate, only if all the named executors agree should they allow a non-executor’s request for sight of the Will.
-However, in practice, the executors often notify a residuary beneficiary of their inheritance before the issue of a Grant of Probate.
+However, if all the named executors agree, they can allow a non-executor’s request to see the Will before probate.
+And in practice, executors often notify a residuary beneficiary of their inheritance at an early stage.
 A residuary beneficiary receives the ‘residue’ of the estate, i.e. everything left after distributing specific gifts in the Will.

 “Jenny Greenland was so helpful, knowledgeable, kind, caring and professional.
 We really couldn’t have asked for more.
 Thank you.”